julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 The next step was to implement the Verilog code for the SPI slave.
 My SPI slave code follows the example code at [fpga4fun](https://fpga4fun.com/SPI2.html) which handles the system and SPI clock domain crossing.

-The Verilog consists of a simple SPI command processor.
-It takes a byte - either 0xcc or 0xdd and turns a LED on and off in response,
+The Verilog SPI target is a simple command processor.
+It takes a single byte - either 0xcc or 0xdd and turns a LED on and off in response,

 {% highlight verilog %}
   always @(posedge clk)